Botanical Name: Pueraria lobata.

 Kudzu is often used as a remedy for heart and circulatory problems and high blood pressure.
-Flavonoid-like substances in kudzu contribute to an increase in blood circulation and flow in the arteries of the heart and reduces the heart’s need for oxygen.
-These substance also relax the muscles that surround the left coronary artery and lower the heart rate.
+Flavonoid-like substances in kudzu contribute to an increase in blood circulation and flow in the arteries of the heart and reduce the heart’s need for oxygen.
+These substances also relax the muscles that surround the left coronary artery and lower the heart rate.

 Kudzu has also antioxidant properties which could slow down the narrowing of the arteries.
 In a clinical study, kudzu was used as a treatment for angina pectoris (chest pain due to coronary heart disease).

 The duration of the study was 4 to 22 weeks.
 Of 71 patients 29 showed improvement, 20 showed some improvement, while 22 patients showed little or no improvement.

 In Japan, kudzu is used both as food and medicine.
 The stems and young leaves can be eaten raw or cooked.
 The fresh young shoots have a taste, not unlike a mixture of beans and peanuts.
 The flowers can be boiled and used in pickles.

 The roots are sometimes used as a vegetable.
 The roots are the source of a fine starch, known as Japanese arrowroot powder, and widely used in Japanese cuisine as a thickening agent in sauces, soups and noodle dishes in the same manner as cornstarch.

 A fiber called ko-kemp is obtained from the stems and used in textiles, rope and paper making.

 Dosage and Administration